purescript-contrib/pulp/README.md

 `pulp` has support for using `psc-package`, an experimental package manager for PureScript based on the concept of package sets, instead of Bower.
-To start a project using `psc-package` use the `--psc-package` flag when initializing a project: `pulp init --psc-package`.
+To start a project using `psc-package` use the global `--psc-package` flag when initializing a project: `pulp --psc-package init`.
 Refer to [the `psc-package` readme](https://github.com/purescript/psc-package#psc-package) for details on how to manage packages with `psc-package`.